AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Marc Garrigó](https://www.linkedin.com/in/mgarrigo/).

-You can take a look at the website with detauiled information about the research [HERE](https://github.com/AlexMelenchon/Hierarchial-Pathfinding-Research) & you can check the project [HERE](https://github.com/AlexMelenchon/Hierarchial-Pathfinding-Research)
+You can take a look at the website with detailed information about the research [HERE](https://github.com/AlexMelenchon/Hierarchial-Pathfinding-Research) & you can check the project [HERE](https://github.com/AlexMelenchon/Hierarchial-Pathfinding-Research)

 ## Definition & Introduction to the Problem - What is  Hierarchial Pathfinding?
 The problem that Hierchial Pathfinding is trying to solve is that, in Videogames, most calculated paths are never fully walked; since most of the times something happens in the middle of the path that forces to change plans.

-In order to achieve this what is used by other reference videogames is the map abstraction into a hierarchy with different levels representing groups of tiles from the lower levels (this is achieved by grouping tiles into Nodes, that can be regular or not).
+In order to achieve this, what is used by other reference videogames is the map abstraction into a hierarchy with different levels representing groups of tiles from the lower levels (this is achieved by grouping tiles into Nodes, that can be regular or not).

 Then is where Hierchial Pathfinding comes into play: since it plans the path in much the same way as people would.
 You plan an overview route first and then refine it as needed.
-For example: let's say you are in your house in Barcelona & you want to go visit Rome, you woudn't just raw calculate each foot to get there, you will go something as: leave the house - grab a Taxi - go to the Airport - etc. That is basically what Hierchial Pathfinding does, it makes a quick & abstract research of the key abstractuib-steps we calculated before to get from A to B &, when necessary it refines a simple path between the key steps.
+For example: let's say you are in your house in Barcelona & you want to go visit Rome, you woudn't just raw calculate each foot to get there, you will go something as: leave the house -> grab a Taxi -> go to the Airport - etc. That is basically what Hierchial Pathfinding does, it makes a quick & abstract research of the key abstracted-steps we calculated before to get from A to B &, when necessary it refines a simple path between the key steps.

-The abstract plan is simple, and we split the pathfinding problem over a long period of time, only doing the next bit when the current bit is complete.
+The abstract plan is simple, and we split the pathfinding problem over a long period of time, only doing the next step when the current step is complete.

-As I was saying, this is very usefull for Videogames, since most of the times knowing the first few moves of a valid path is enough, allowing the requester to start moving in the right direction.
-Subsequent events may result in the agent having to change its plan, obviating the need for the rest of the path.
-This has a huge advantage in performance, since we don't have to calculate all the path that will not be used.
+As I was saying, this is very useful for Videogames, since most of the times knowing the first few moves of a valid path is enough, allowing the requester to start moving in the right direction.
+Subsequent events may result in the agent having to change its plan, obviating the need for the rest of the paths.
+This has a huge advantage in performance, since we don't have to compute all the path that will not be used.

-Right of the bat. this sounds really good but there is one key disadvantage: this does not create optimal paths but, for real-time pathfinding applications such as Videogames, this is not a huge problem most of the times, provinding the path looks reasonable.
+Right off the bat. this sounds really good, but there is one key disadvantage: this does not create optimal paths, but, for real-time pathfinding applications such as Videogames, this is not a huge problem most of the times, providing the path looks reasonable.

 <p align="right">
 <img src="https://raw.githubusercontent.com/AlexMelenchon/Hierarchial-Pathfinding-Research/master/docs/images/hpaGraph.jpg" >
 </p>

-This image of the Indie Developer [K Lodeman](https://twitter.com/ManOfLode/status/854406316890128384) shows how the Hierchy principe works; the huge map is divided into shorter steps in order to then refine the path.
+This image of the Indie Developer [K Lodeman](https://twitter.com/ManOfLode/status/854406316890128384) shows how the hierarchy principal works; the huge map is divided into shorter steps in order to then refine the path.

 ## Ways of implementation
 First of all, there aren't static religious ways to implement the Hierarchial Pathfinding (let's call it HP for now) because it's not an algorithm.
 We could say it's a "technique" to divide the map so the desired Pathfinding Algorithm has an easier time construction the abstract & refined paths.

 ### Regular Implementation

-With this said, let's see the principles that the "hierchy graph must follow" in order to have an expandable & solid grid configuration (you can find the [Near Optimal Hierarchical Path-Finding paper](http://webdocs.cs.ualberta.ca/~kulchits/Jonathan_Testing/publications/ai_publications/jogd.pdf) this explanation is based on [HERE](http://webdocs.cs.ualberta.ca/~kulchits/Jonathan_Testing/publications/ai_publications/jogd.pdf)):
+With this said, let's see the principles that the "hierarchy graph must follow" in order to have an expandable & solid grid configuration (you can find the [Near Optimal Hierarchical Path-Finding paper](http://webdocs.cs.ualberta.ca/~kulchits/Jonathan_Testing/publications/ai_publications/jogd.pdf) this explanation is based on [HERE](http://webdocs.cs.ualberta.ca/~kulchits/Jonathan_Testing/publications/ai_publications/jogd.pdf)):

 #### **Agents**:

   - **Clusters**: these are basically groups of the lower-level tiles; the higher the level of abstraction of the graph, the bigger they are.

-  - **Entraces**: these are created just with the lowest level of abstraction & they are basically bridges between the clusters that determine which clusters are walkably adjacents.
+  - **Entraces**: these are created just with the lowest level of abstraction & they are basically bridges between the clusters that determine which clusters are walkable adjacents.

   - **Nodes**: they are the most crucial part of the hierarchy.
 Once the entrances are created, we must create Nodes in the spaces in which the entrances are placed.
-This will be determined not only by the Entrance position & size, but for an arbitrary number we will define that will determined how separated are the Nodes in one entrance.
+This will be determined not only by the Entrance position & size, but for an arbitrary number we will define that will determine how separated are the Nodes in one entrance.

    - **Edges**: another crucial part of the hierarchy.
-This can basically be defined as the conections between nodes.
-They We wil be the indicators for connection & store the movement cost between the nodes. dWe dstinguish two types of connections: between INTER & INTRA nodes.
+This can basically be defined as the connections between nodes.
+They We will be the indicators for connection & store the movement cost between the nodes.
+We distinguish two types of connections: between INTER & INTRA nodes.
       - INTER: these are the connections made between Nodes of different Clusters.
 Since they are adjacent, it's movement cost is always one.
        - INTRA: these are the connections made between nodes of the same cluster.
-The movement cost between them is determined by running the desired pathfinding algorith & getting it's computation cost.
+The movement cost between them is determined by running the desired pathfinding algorithm  & getting it's computation cost.